zepif/little-RISC-V/README.md

 * [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain)
 * icarus-verilog

+On OS X, you can use [Homebrew](https://brew.sh) to install the dependencies:
 ```sh
 brew install icarus-verilog riscv-gnu-toolchain
 ```

+On Ubuntu, executing the following command should suffice:
 ```sh
 sudo apt-get install icarus-verilog riscv-gnu-toolchain
 ```

+On Fedora/CentOS/RHEL OS, executing the following command should suffice:
 ```sh
 sudo yum install icarus-verilog riscv-gnu-toolchain
 ```
+On Arch Linux, executing the following command should suffice:

 ```sh
 sudo pacman install icarus-verilog riscv-gnu-toolchain